 The sponsor is responsible for the ongoing safety evaluation of the Investigational Medicinal Product(s) used in a Clinical Trial of Investigational Medicinal Products (CTIMPs).
 Part 5 of the Medicines for Human Use (Clinical Trials) Regulations (SI 1031) as amended by The Medicines for Human Use (Clinical Trials) (Amendment) (EU Exit) Regulations 2019) that defines the sponsor’s responsibilities for safety reporting following the UK’s exit from the European Union.

-The sponsor should develop formal, written processes for the management of adverse events and safety reports including the handling of both (1) expedited and (2) annual safety reporting:
+Sponsors should develop formal, written processes for the management of adverse events and safety reports, including the handling of both expedited reports and annual safety reporting.

-- A flowchart (pdf, 129.26 KB) has been developed giving an overview of the expedited safety reporting requirements for a UK open label trial.
+The MHRA GCP Guide provides comprehensive guidance on the safety reporting responsibilities of the Principal Investigator.
+A flowchart (pdf, 129.26 KB) has been developed giving an overview of the expedited safety reporting requirements to the sponsor for a UK open label trial.

 For non-CTIMP research, safety reporting requirements are described on the HRA web pages.